 Automatic Online Bill Pay

-If you love automated processes that you don't require your constant attention, automated online bill paying will let you facilitate recurring payments on a regimented and regular basis.
-For example, your online bill paying service can pay your monthly phone bill and your quarterly insurance payment.
+If you love automated processes that you don't require your constant attention, automated online bill payment facilitates one-time or recurring payments on a regimented basis through a bank or service provider.